-Congress sets the laws that change the current and future regulations around taxes.
+Congress sets the laws that change the current and future rules around taxes.
 But some of these changes can also retroactively affect taxes from previous filings.
-You might be wondering, "Does that mean I can redo my taxes and save more?"
-We'll dive into that question and the answer below.
+You might be wondering how to file an amended return to take advantage of these changes and whether you should.

 For information on the third coronavirus relief package, please visit our “American Rescue Plan: What Does it Mean for You and a Third Stimulus Check” blog post.